Jessica was born on the 28th January 1986 to parents Vinnie and Alison. She has a younger sister called Carmel.

 Jessica grew up in Sheffield, England where she attended Sharrow Primary School before moving onto King Ecgbert Secondary School.

 At a young age Jessica and her sister were introduced to athletics.
 In the school holidays they would attend local athletics camps.
 At the age of 13 Jessica had her first coaching session with Toni Minichiello.
-Shortly after she joined the City of Sheffield AC who she still represents today.
+Shortly after she joined the City of Sheffield AC who she represented until retirement.
 Since 2000, Jessica’s progression through the junior and youth competitions showed that she was a talent for the future.

 It was whilst attending secondary school that she also met her future husband Andy Hill.
 Jessica continued her studies as she trained and competed before receiving a degree in Psychology from The University of Sheffield.